 The Ninja Blender Duo with Auto-iQ BL642 and the Ninja Professional Plus Blender DUO with Auto-iQ are similar blenders.
 The BL642 comes with a 72-ounce pitcher and three personal jars for single-serve smoothies, and the DUO comes with the same 72-ounce pitcher and only one personal jar.
 It's also quieter when it's running.
 Otherwise, they perform about the same.

-The Ninja Professional Plus Blender DUO with Auto-iQ is better than the Ninja Foodi Power Pitcher SS201 for most purposes.
+For most purposes, the Ninja Professional Plus Blender DUO with Auto-iQ is better than the Ninja Foodi Power Pitcher SS201.
 The DUO is better for single-serve recipes like smoothies, thanks to its 24-ounce personal jar.
 It's also somewhat better for processing big batches of fibrous ingredients like kale and much quieter when it's running.
 On the other hand, the Foodi comes with an extra blade for forming dough.
 It's easier to use for recipes like nut butter.

 It's a big full-size blender that you probably need to store on your counter instead of a cupboard or shelf.
 It's not particularly heavy, and you can remove the jar for easier storage.